 On May 4, 1903, John Charles Olmsted and Percy Jones visited Kinnear Park, generally approving of the park’s development, but they urged that the park should be given more individuality.

 In Kinnear Park’s landmark nomination by Karen Gordon, it is said that a factor in the park’s early popularity was the 1896 Cotterill bicycle plan.
-George Cotterill – at that time, was assistant city engineer and later mayor of Seattle — organized a team of volunteers to construct 25 miles of bicycle paths in the scenic areas around the city.
+George Cotterill -– at that time assistant city engineer and later Mayor of Seattle — organized a team of volunteers to construct 25 miles of bicycle paths in the scenic areas around the city.
 This bicycle route, the forerunner of the city’s boulevard system, ran along Olympic Place to the Kinnear Park Viewpoint.

 The park soon became a community gathering place, and according to the 1910 Parks Report, it was: “…a boon to the occupants of the numerous apartment houses on Queen Anne Hill.”

 That year, band concerts were held every Tuesday evening with an average attendance of more than 2,600 people.
 Other diverse programs featured a range of orators and educational topics.

 Programs held in 1910 featured speeches such as Lincoln’s “Gettysburg Address,” “How a Nation Grows,” “The Modern Patriot’s Duty” and “An Easterner’s Impression of the Coast.”

 Another well-documented series of park programs were the Sunday programs in July and August of 1936.
 These were unified by the theme of “Being A Good Neighbor.”
 The series was coordinated under the direction of the Queen Anne Club, under the direction of prominent real estate professional H.C.
 Pigott.